Your Questions Answered!

 Does insurance cover biologic treatments?

 - HSA and FSA accounts can be used to pay for the procedure.
-It is your responsibility to call and check with them ahead of time.
+It is your responsibility to call and check your benefits and uses with them ahead of time.

 - There may be financing options available for the procedure.